tan-wei/genet/README.md

 ## Display Filter

-Deplug has a simple DSL(Domain Specific Language) to filter packets.
+Genet has a simple DSL(Domain Specific Language) to filter packets.

 It is very similar to JavaScript.
 (And actually, it will be transpiled into JavaScript and executed on V8 JIT!)